ENIGMA-infra/ENIGMA-PD/README.md

 ### Track pipeline output

-The `nipoppy track` command can help keep track of which participants/sessions have all the expected output files for a given processing pipeline.
+The `nipoppy track-processing` command can help keep track of which participants/sessions have all the expected output files for a given processing pipeline.
 See [here](https://nipoppy.readthedocs.io/en/stable/user_guide/tracking.html) for more information.

 Once processing has completed, you can move on to the subsegmentations.